Maradona's heirs lose court battle to block auction of World Cup Golden Ball trophy

 A French court ruled the auction of a trophy awarded to the late Diego Maradona after the 1986 World Cup can go ahead as planned despite opposition from his heirs, their lawyer told The Associated Press on Thursday.

 Maradona’s heirs tried to stop the auction of the Golden Ball trophy he received for being the best player of the 1986 World Cup by starting an urgent judicial procedure.
-Lawyer Gilles Moreu told The AP the court's ruling “was not favorable to the heirs of Diego Maradona.”
+Lawyer Gilles Moreu told The AP the court's ruling “was not favorable to the heirs of Diego Maradona” and said he would lodge an appeal.

-The trophy is set to be auctioned next Thursday in Paris by the Aguttes auction house.
+The trophy is set to be auctioned next Thursday in Paris by the Aguttes auction house, which did not immediately comment on the ruling.

 The Golden Ball was missing for decades after it disappeared in uncertain circumstances and only recently resurfaced.
 Maradona’s heirs say the trophy was stolen and claimed the current owner wasn’t entitled to sell it.
 Aguttes said the trophy reappeared in 2016 among other lots that were acquired from a private collection at auction in Paris.